AuronPlay: Complaint by Josep Maria Bartomeu

 In 2017, due to the resignation of player Neymar from Fútbol Club Barcelona, the fans of this football club began to criticize the president of the team at that time, Josep Maria Bartomeu, AuronPlay began to joke about the situation on social networks, referring to Bartomeu as "Nobita" (appealing to the physical similarity between Bartomeu and Nobita Nobi, character of Doraemon) in the publications in which he made these jokes.

 In October 2018, he was notified of a criminal complaint made by president Bartomeu to the Spanish Police for "making comments against Fútbol Club Barcelona, the player and president."
 The Spanish justice finally decided to reject Bartomeu's complaint and Bartomeu subsequently decided to reconcile with AuronPlay in December 2019 at the Camp Nou.

-Accusations of harassment

-In February 2023, Álvarez announced that he would be taking an extended break from content production. Álvarez, along with his long-term girlfriend and a number of other Twitter users, was accused of harrassing the mother of Yéremi Vargas, a 7-year-old boy who disappeared in March 2007 while playing in a lot in Vecindario (Gran Canaria). Álvarez apologised for some of his historic behaviour, and denied a series of other accusations that he had exchanged sexual messages with minors earlier in his career.